 Degree changes become effective at the start of the next semester after the degree plan is approved.
 However, a new faculty advisor is generally assigned immediately.
-The student must submit a revised Degree Plan

-Worksheet within the first semester after admission to the new degree program.
+The student must submit a revised degree plan within the first semester after admission to the new degree program.

-Suggested Degree Plans Templates
+Suggested Degree Plans